 Backed byCombinator

-by removing context bloat
+by removing input bloat

 Intelligent semantic processing